MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/create-zones-and-environment-audio.md

     ![______](../../../media/enhance-your-environment/audio-zones/069-my-default-voices.png)

-## How a Voice Setting gets chosen for Audio Zones, Acoustic Zones or Custom Environment Audio
+## How a Voice Setting gets chosen for Audio Zones, Acoustic Zones or Custom Environment Acoustics

 As mentioned earlier, you can apply a Voice Setting Collection to an Audio Zone or Acoustic Zone or choose it to override the default Mesh app acoustics, and the Collection can contain a variety of Voice Settings (the *DefaultVoices* Collection has seven).
 In this section, we'll assume you're working with an Audio Zone.